For whatever reason, this character tries to avoid wearing shoes whenever possible.

 The Tharn in the Iron Kingdoms fantasy setting don't wear shoes, in keeping with their bestial nature.

-Some games have the concept of "decorative outfits" which are shown regardless of what equipment you're actually wearing, so it's perfectly possible to be wearing and getting the benefit of +11 Hobnail Boots of Stomping Things Flat while being shown on screen as barefoot.
+Everywhere where more or less deep Character Customization is possible (mainly regarding the outfit), it's pretty much possible for the custom character to go barefoot at any time, in any place.
+Some games even have the concept of "decorative outfits" which are shown regardless of what equipment you're actually wearing, so it's perfectly possible to be wearing and getting the benefit of +11 Hobnail Boots of Stomping Things Flat while being shown on screen as barefoot.

 The Monk and Witch Doctor classes (regardless of gender) in Diablo III have several shoe and boot options which leave them barefoot.
 The Witch Doctor's default appearance in particular is barefoot.
 By applying the vanishing dye, any shoe or boot options can leave them barefoot.
 The Monk in particular voluntarily lives in Barefoot Poverty as part of his/her training.
 At least, before the game starts.